Unheated Sapphires vs Heated Sapphires in 5 minutes

 Today’s article will be about the difference between Unheated and Heated Sapphires, how to identify whether a sapphire is heated or whether the sapphire is unheated, how each type has a different buyer in the marketplace, the different types of treatments in Sapphires today.

 In the market, almost 95% of the Sapphires are heat treated.
 The higher amount of treatment in the sapphire, the lower the price, as the corundum’s rarity creates its price.
-There are different levels of heat treatment which affect the price of Sapphire (However most labs in 2016 only give a Heated and Unheated certificate).
-Rubies are more valuable, which is why Gemstone laboratories are able to certify whether the Ruby is H1, H2, H3.
+There are different levels of heat treatment that affect the price of Sapphire (However most labs in 2016 only give a Heated and Unheated certificate).
+Rubies are more valuable, which is why Gemstone laboratories can certify whether the Ruby is H1, H2, H3.
 Or the extent of heat in the ruby.

 If you are a gemstone buyer then you should know how to distinguish between unheated and heated Sapphire.
 This is a very important skill a buyer should learn.
-If you do not want to be scammed for what you are buying, then you should check the certification of the treatment and for that you should have knowledge about the certifications.
-Oh we also have a real sapphire color chart of blue sapphire so you can see the different colors.
+If you do not want to be scammed for what you are buying, then you should check the certification of the treatment and for that, you should know about the certifications.
+Oh, we also have a real sapphire color chart of blue sapphire so you can see the different colors.

 The difference between Unheated and Heated Sapphire is like the difference between processed and natural food.
 Natural food is always healthier than processed food.
-The heat treated Sapphire lost their effectiveness almost to zero.
+The heat-treated Sapphire lost its effectiveness almost to zero.

-The Natural unheated Sapphires are also available in different colors like yellow, white, pink, violet and violet blue.
-We also deal in Blue Sapphires with large size, over 2 carats, from Madagascar and Australia.
-The Unheated Sapphire has natural inclusions like finger print inclusions, rutile needles that are fine, intact and intersecting at 60 degrees angle in the same plane or other fine needles at near right angles, intact two phase inclusions, unaltered mineral inclusions, clear or opaque color, color zoning and color banding, etc.
+The Natural unheated Sapphires are also available in different colors like yellow, white, pink, violet, and violet-blue.
+We also deal in Blue Sapphires with large sizes, over 2 carats, from Madagascar and Australia.
+The Unheated Sapphire has natural inclusions like fingerprint inclusions, rutile needles that are fine, intact, and intersecting at 60 degrees angle in the same plane or other fine needles at nearly right angles, intact two-phase inclusions, unaltered mineral inclusions, clear or opaque color, color zoning, and color banding, etc.

 If you are wanting to Understand quality and color in Blue sapphires then here is a brilliant video that got us 50,000 views and counting so far.

-Here is a quick 3 step guide of identifying how to check the identify whether your sapphire is heated or unheated.
+Here is a quick 3 step guide on identifying how to check to identify whether your sapphire is heated or unheated.

 Things you will need before you start the process: